casework/CASE-Implementation-UFED-XML/README.md

 ## Drafting TTL

-The TTL describing the additional ontology classes based on the drafting namespace
+The drafting.ttl file describing the additional ontology classes based on the drafting namespace

 ## Development status